prasunakunasani/AAFCjavaJunitLearning/README.md

     <property name="fortuneService" ref="myFortuneService" />
 </bean>
 ```
-- at bottom, the dependency is injecting using the propoerty name
+- at bottom, the dependency is injecting using the property name
 - the ref refers to the bean id above
 - property name="fortuneService" ref="myFortuneService"
     - Spring will take the property name and call the setter method on your class for that giving property